 Other forms of consultancy work can overlap with IT Consultancy.
 Management and planning advisors, for example, can offer specialist guidance on a reasonably wide variety of market issues.
 But management advisors who work with clients to overhaul old business processes or introduce new methods may make IT suggestions when automating those processes.

 In reality, IT will, over time, eclipse management consultancy as an organization’s primary activity.
 Indeed, the former Big Eight accounting firms’ management advisory arms have spawned IT consulting firms such as Accenture.

 Benefits and disadvantages of working with contractors

-The advanced expertise of the IT specialist—and the opportunity to tap into it when needed—is one of the advantages of collaborating with the consultant.
-To turn to a consultancy can make sense if it is impossible or too expensive to recruit a full-time employee with the experience that is only required temporarily.
+The advanced expertise of the IT Consultancy specialist—and the opportunity to tap into it when needed—is one of the advantages of collaborating with the consultant.
+To turn to a consultancy can make sense if it is impossible.
+Or too expensive to recruit a full-time employee with the experience that is only required temporarily.
 Significant company infrastructure updates only happen periodically, for example.